 World Rabies Day tomorrow

-DHAKA, Sept 27, 2022 (BSS) - The World Rabies Day-2022 will be observed tomorrow in the country as elsewhere across the globe in a befitting manner.
+DHAKA, Sept 27, 2022 (BSS) - The World Rabies Day-2023 will be observed tomorrow in the country as elsewhere across the globe in a befitting manner.

-This year's rabies day will mark the 16th World Rabies Day.
-This year's theme 'Rabies: One Health, Zero Deaths' will highlight the connection of the environment with both people and animals.
+This year's rabies day will mark the 17th World Rabies Day.
+This year's theme "Rabies: All for 1, One Health for All" will highlight the connection of the environment with both people and animals.

 The World Rabies Day, a global health observance, started in 2007 to raise awareness about rabies and bring together partners to enhance prevention and control efforts worldwide.
 The day is observed in many countries, including the United States.